About the site

 About the authors

-Matthew is a teacher, writer, coach, and sometimes activist living in Vancouver, BC, Canada.
+Tremor is a teacher, writer, coach, and sometimes activist living in Vancouver, BC, Canada.
 He is a founding member of the federal Work Less Party of Canada, a party about less consumerism and more community and interconnection.
 He is a world traveler, having been to most of the continents on the Earth, with a special connection with India, where he spent 6 months exploring and learning.
-Aside from channeled material, Matthew has been a student of the teachings of Krishnamurthi, Ramana Maharishi, Eckhart Tolle, Buddhism, Sufism, and Taoism.
-Matthew is also totally with the Dalai Lama when he says “my religion is love” – he strives to practising loving-kindness towards everyone, including George Bush.
+Aside from channeled material, Tremor has been a student of the teachings of Krishnamurthi, Ramana Maharishi, Eckhart Tolle, Buddhism, Sufism, and Taoism.
+Tremor is also totally with the Dalai Lama when he says “my religion is love” – he strives to practising loving-kindness towards everyone, including Steven Harper.
 Really, he needs it.

-To contact Matthew please email him at matthew (at) loving-awareness.org .
+To contact Tremor please email him at Tremor (at) loving-awareness.org .

 If you have suggestions, feedback, questions to channel, or ideas to write about, we’d love for you to give them to us: